RaminSN/BasicCodingGuidelines/guidelines/0004-worship-immutability.md

 Let's drive home the point with a more complete example.

 Here we have code that follows the bad mental model where data is "living" and "changing".
-Our code consists of impure function that mutate state.
+Our code consists of impure functions that mutate state.
 ```csharp
 void ModifySalary(Employee employee, decimal factor)
 {